Wool town

 Lavenham in Suffolk, a typical wool town in the East of England.

-A Wool town is a name given to towns and villages, particularly in Suffolk and north Essex, that were the centre of the woven cloth industry in the Middle Ages.
+Wool town is a name given to towns and villages, particularly in Suffolk and north Essex, that were the centre of the woven cloth industry in the Middle Ages.

 They came to prominence when weavers from Flanders settled in the area, having been displaced by what came to be known as the Hundred Years' War.
 Up to that time the English wool trade with the rest of Europe was mostly in the form of the export of raw wool.
 However, exports of woven cloth quickly replaced the export of raw wool (the latter being heavily taxed by Edward III to help finance the war) and those engaged in the trade began to amass great wealth.

 Churches

 This wealth in Suffolk wool towns is marked by the beauty of large churches, known as wool churches, built from the prosperity of the wool trade: Long Melford's Holy Trinity "is one of the most moving parish churches in England, large, proud and noble", "so many thin, wiry perpendiculars".
 Lavenham's St Peter & St Paul "is a match for Long Melford, "a perfect picture".
 Clare's church of the same name: "all the windows of aisles and clerestory…are slender and closely set…. the same erectness…very airy".
 Hadleigh's St Mary "Churchyard contains the town's most spectacular buildings, and if one treats the church as essentially C15, then those three buildings belong to the same century but could hardly be more different from one another: one built of stone, one of timber, and one of brick.
 The Market Hall….the church…the Deanery Tower."